Sainte Marie Coal Mine

 The Sainte Marie Coal Mine is one of the major Ronchamp coal mines, located in Bourlémont (Ronchamp, Haute-Saône), in eastern France.
 It was worked intermittently between 1866 and 1958, then finally closed.
-The concrete headframe was reinforced in 1924.
+The concrete headframe was reinforced in 1924 by Charles Tournay.
+This Liège engineer and architect specialized in constructing concrete headframes.
 On 29 March 2001, the headframe was listed as a French national monument historique.

 Background

 In 1830, a survey was conducted atop Bourlémont Hill, near the eventual site of the Sainte Marie Coal Mine, but no trace of coal was discovered.
 By the 1860s, the Stéphanien coal basin had been found, and the Saint-Charles, Saint-Joseph, Sainte-Pauline, and Sainte-Barbe mines were opened.
 Also ongoing at that time was the unsuccessful digging of the Saint-Georges pit.